hibridon/hibridon/Memory-requirements.md

 The major data memory requirements associated with the Hibridon code are:

--  kmax x kmax scratch matrices used in the propagation, where is the maximum number of channels set when the code is executed, with the -k or --kmax option.
+-  kmax x kmax scratch matrices used in the propagation, where kmax is the maximum number of channels set when the code is executed, with the -k or --kmax option.

 - 3 kmax x kmax matrices, which hold the R-independent potential matrix elements and associated indices